GilbertLab-dnadave/RTNet/README.md

 	> pip install -r requirements.txt
 ```

+# Specify parameters
+Before running below do_something.py, please edit parameters in each file.

 ##### Create community RT network For RT Networks visualization.
 It will return None, but creates txt file for the input for the SAFE algorithm.
 ```
 	> python do_create_community_rtnet_forVis.py